 - This article is for business owners and managers who are managing a remote workforce and want to increase employee engagement.

 Gamification is a popular approach to making customer experiences more engaging and fun, and now it’s coming to the workforce as well.
 As senior management determines whether their workforce is more productive working remotely or at the office, managers are realizing that internal gamification can promote loyalty, productivity and engagement among employees.

 By adding elements of games to the standard employee/manager dynamic, businesses have found that employees are more likely to stick around, especially in a remote setting.
 Here’s how you can put gamification to work for your employees.

 Gamification is the process of adding elements of games to non-game activities, such as working or studying.
 In the workplace, gamification can encourage employee engagement, gratification and retention.
 This is especially important for companies with a remote workforce that are concerned about providing a good employee experience.

-“Gamification … incorporates training into an environment that is fun and mirrors other games in social media," added Paul Gordon, senior vice president of sales at Rymax Marketing Services.
+“Gamification … incorporates training into an environment that is fun and mirrors other games in social media,” said Paul Gordon, senior vice president of sales at Rymax Marketing Services.
 “By building a game into training that is social … and educational, it makes the company look progressive and resonates with today’s employee base.”

 Best practices for internal gamification

 If people don’t know what they’re working toward or what they need to do to get there, your gamification attempts will fall flat.
 Steve Sims, founder of gamification company Badgeville, noted that gamification should always start with business goals and how they’re going to be measured.
 Then, you need to understand the groups of employees you’re working with and what you want to motivate them to do.
 [Read related article: How to Set Achievable Business Goals]

 “We advocate for ongoing analytics, both to measure progress toward goals and to provide information to evolve the solution going forward,” Sims said.
 “Anything can get stale, so the gamification solution needs to keep evolving.”